-- NRE account balance is tax free, whereas, NRO account balance is taxable as per your applicable slab rate.
+- NRE account balance is tax free, whereas, NRO account balance is taxable as per the applicable slab rate.

 - NRE account deposits can be freely repatriated, whereas, NRO account balances can only be partially repatriated (up to USD 1 million per year).

-You should of course keep in mind that any resident Indian accounts you might have had prior to attaining NRI status can easily be converted to a NRE/NRO account.
+- The NRI should of course keep in mind that any resident Indian accounts one might have had prior to attaining NRI status can easily be converted to a NRE/NRO account.
 This offers a simpler option to opening a new NRE/NRO account altogether.

 Documents Required for Mutual Fund KYC for NRI